filecoin-saturn/L1-node/README.md

   ansible -vvv -i <path_to_your_inventory> <host_label> -m ping
   ```

-5. Replace the env var values where appropriate and export them.
+5. Replace the environment varariable values where appropriate and export them.
   - If **Main network:** Set `SATURN_NETWORK` to `main`
   - If you are switching networks check [Switching networks](#switching-networks) and rerun step 4 and 5.
   - You can define a host-specific `SATURN_HOME` by setting a `saturn_root` variable for that host on your inventory file.
 See more [here](https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html#adding-variables-to-inventory).